 In reality though, those bridges appeared to be nothing more than road bridges, though it was understandable to think of it as something as ancient as Pont du Gard (an ancient Roman aqueduct not far west of Avignon) given its appearance.

-The trail started its descent into the gorge after we went through a gate that was merely a few minutes from the car park.
-It was from the general area before the gate that we were able to get those attractive views of both the waterfall and the bridges behind it in one go.
+It was from this general area before the gate that we were able to get those attractive views of both Cascade de Salins and the bridges behind it in one go (as pictured above).

 Here’s the driving route that we’d recommend from Le Mont-Dore to Salins.

 First, we’d take D996 road as we’d leave Mt-Dore westbound, then we’d turn left onto the D922 road.

 Next, we’d follow the D922 road for about 67km towards the town of Mauriac.

 We’d then continue along the D922 past Mauriac towards the southeast to the town of Salins.